FruityEnLoops/FruityEnLoops/README.md

 [A quick access to all my socials / links](https://blobdash.carrd.co/)

-To contact me, you can probably find me on [Twitter](https://twitter.com/FruityEnLoops), or on Discord (`FruityEnLoops#6142`).
-For more professional inquiries, you can email me at fruityenloops (at) gmail.com.
+To contact me, you can probably find me on [Twitter](https://twitter.com/FruityEnLoops), or on Discord (`blobdash#6142`).
+For more professional inquiries, you can email me at blobdash (at) protonmail.com.

 ## What do you use?